hj-n/zadu/docs/backends.md

 External providers must preserve stable self exclusion and duplicate-distance tie behavior, fall back explicitly for unsupported exact resources, keep score results unchanged, and put execution details only in diagnostics.
-The entry point API is intentionally narrow and provisional in 0.5.1; providers should pin the ZADU minor series they test against.
+The entry point API remains intentionally narrow and provisional in 0.5.x; providers should pin the ZADU minor series they test against.